raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 template: post
 ---

 Darkmode is a small little feature that is pretty common these days.
 Now I'm not writing this article on why it's cool but I think this is a nice opportunity to learn some concepts that come with this.
-And it's actually the first example that I came across and made me understand how the react context api works.
-First will do this using Class components and then we will move to functional ones using Hooks.
+And it's actually the first example that I came across and made me understand how the React Context API works.
+First we will do this using Class components and then we will move to functional ones using Hooks.
 This article was inspired by reading the docs(really?)

 ##Prerequisites:

-- Have Node.js and npm installed globally
+- Have Node.js and npm installed globally.

 - Know the basics of React.